-Here are some REWA tips to help increasing the iPhone security!
+Here are some REWA tips to help to increase the iPhone security!

 Passcode & Touch ID